MUSICOLOGY & ETHNOMUSICOLOGY GRADUATE STUDENTS

 gdruzzi@umd.edu

-Gabriel Andruzzi is a first-year M.A. student in ethnomusicology at the University of Maryland, College Park.
-Andruzzi received his B.A. in “Psychospiritual Dimensions of Sound” from the City University of New York’s Baccalaureate Program for Unique and Independent Studies program in 2022.
-Prior to his studies, Andruzzi spent nearly two decades working as a touring musician, DJ, producer and songwriter based out of NYC.
+Gabriel Andruzzi is a first-year Ph.D. student in ethnomusicology at the University of Maryland, College Park.
+Andruzzi received an M.A. in ethnomusicology at UMD.
+His M.A. thesis, “Vegetal Imaginaries: Sounding and Sensing Plant Life and a ‘Re-enchantment’ of the More-than-human World,” used historical and ethnographic methods to examine how sound and music provide ways of knowing and modes of enacting relationships with plant life.
+Prior to their studies, Andruzzi spent nearly two decades working as a multi-instrumentalist, DJ, producer and songwriter based out of NYC.

 Kirk Bickel